• Skip to primary navigation

 • Fold in the entire small container of whipped topping and blend well.

-• Spread onto the cooled cake bars, then sprinkle with shredded coconut.
+• Spread the topping onto the cooled cake bars, then sprinkle with shredded coconut.

 • Chill for at least an hour.
 Cut and serve.